deepcausality-rs/deep_causality/deep_causality/docs/customizing_context.md

 ### Import super traits and the new custom trait to build a custom context

+Also, you have to import the custom trait wherever you want to access the custom functionality of your custom type.

 See the ctx example for an [end to end code example](https://github.com/deepcausality-rs/deep_causality/tree/main/deep_causality/examples/ctx)